 I spent hours researching every Halong Bay Cruise there was and finally came to this conclusion: it’s way too expensive!
 I have found a way to do Halong Bay WITHOUT an expensive cruise (basically the cheap way to do Halong Bay) and it’s perfect for those of us who love to save money AND see incredible places!
-So here’s my alternative to Halong Bay Cruises Itinerary!
+So here’s how to visit Halong Bay on a budget.

-First off, let’s start with a few reasons why you should reconsider your decision to go on a Halong Bay Cruise:
+First off, let’s start with a few reasons why you should reconsider your decision to go on a Halong Bay Cruise and visit Halong Bay on a budget instead:

 What usually happens with us is that the more we pay for something, the higher our expectations are.
 I think that happens to everyone, even subconsciously.
 The “best” Halong Bay cruises were WAY out of our price range at anywhere from $200 to almost $400 per night!